About The City College

 Master’s level graduate study is open to qualified students who possess a bachelor’s degree from an accredited U.S. college or university or the equivalent from a foreign institution, and an adequate background in the field of study that they wish to pursue.
 Normally the equivalent of an undergraduate major in the field is required but the final judgment of preparation remains with the department concerned and the divisional dean.
 For policies and information governing the Masters and Ph.D. engineering and computer science programs, please refer to the Grove School of Engineering section of the Bulletin.
 Applicants will be evaluated based on the following:

-• International students whose native language is not English and who are not permanent residents (green-card holders) will be required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+International students whose native language is not English and who are not permanent residents (green-card holders) will be required to submit results of the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), Pearson Test of English (PTE) or the Duolingo English Test.
 Department score requirements vary; please visit the Graduate Admissions webpage for more information.

-• GRE test scores are required for some programs.
-Contact the Office of Admissions for further information.
+GRE test scores are not required, however some programs may recommend them.
+Contact the Office of Admissions for further information on application procedures.

 For further information on admission to the College of Liberal Arts and Science or the Grove School of Engineering contact: